browndarwin231-Tech/Darwin-SPF-Email-Authentication-SOC-Investigation/README.md

 ---

-## Key Takeaways
+# Key Takeaways

-This lab demonstrated how a Tier 1 SOC analyst can investigate suspicious email activity by combining SPF authentication analysis with DNS and threat intelligence.
+This lab demonstrated how a Tier 1 SOC analyst can investigate suspicious email activity by combining SPF authentication analysis with DNS and threat-intelligence research.

 The investigation also demonstrated why SPF should not be evaluated by itself.

-Email investigations should correlate multiple sources of evidence including:
+A complete email investigation should correlate multiple sources of evidence, including:

 * SPF
 * DKIM